Modern Slavery and Human Trafficking Statement 2026/27

 Our Supply Chains and due diligence processes

-We require our suppliers to take the same approach to modern slavery and human trafficking as we do.
+We expect our suppliers to take the same approach to modern slavery and human trafficking as we do.
 Suppliers who contract with us are expected to meet their obligations under the Modern Slavery Act, and to comply with relevant policies and procedures.

 • Building maintenance